How can the vibrant character of Amsterdam-Noord be combined with the tranquillity of nature?

 .

-Noordhof 5: A layered residential block with space for people and the city
+Noordhof 5: a layered residential block

 Collaborating with multiple architects

 From an urban planning perspective, it is desirable to have a wide range of variation between the different building blocks.
-De Zwarte Hond is behind the design of two of these blocks in Elzenhagen, in collaboration with Bureau Bovenbouw and KRFT.
+De Zwarte Hond is behind the design of two of these blocks in Elzenhagen, in collaboration with Bovenbouw Architectuur and KRFT.
 These two ambitious architectural firms have jointly designed approximately half of the façades, creating a rich and varied streetscape.
 De Zwarte Hond acted as the coordinating chief architect and was responsible for coordinating all the architects, their design elements and the consultants.
 From the outset, a structural design was drawn up within which the other architects could design their own façades.
 From the detailed design phase onwards, we brought everything together in a single 3D model so that the project could be built and developed as a whole from a technical perspective.
 This efficient and inspiring process strengthened mutual cooperation.